douglaslb/mario-bros-cv/README.md

-# nac-cv
+## COGNITIVE AND SEMANTIC COMPUTATION & IOT - NAC

-This is a computer vision application for playing a game through image processing
+This is a computer vision application for playing [Mario Bros](https://supermarioemulator.com/mario.php) through image processing.